learn-co-curriculum/fe-css-fundamentals/README.md

 }
 ```

 In the code example above `p` is known as a selector, in this case it is selecting all paragraphs in the HTML pages linking to this CSS file.
 Selectors determine which elements will be effected by the styles we set. following in `{}` curly braces contains declarations which are CSS rules that will style our selected element.
-Declarations are made up of a property shown here as `color` c followed by a value shown here as `red`.
+Declarations are made up of a property shown here as `color` followed by a value shown here as `red`.
 Notice that we use a `:` colon to separate the property from its value.
 All decalrations end in a `;` semicolon.
 Multiple declarations can be applied to the same selector like so,

 ```css
 p {